-On our Madagascar wildlife holidays, you can search for a catalogue of unusual and often very rare endemic animals that live in the island’s varied habitat types.
+On our Madagascar wildlife tours, you can search for a catalogue of unusual and often very rare, locally endemic animals that live in the island’s varied habitat types.

 Andasibe-Mantadia and Ankarana national parks and Kirindy Forest in Menabe Antimena Protected Area are some of the best places to see wildlife in Madagascar.
-Ranomafana National Park is another, and was created to protect the critically endangered golden bamboo lemur and greater bamboo lemur.
-Traversing its mid-altitude montane forest may reveal rainforest-dependent endemics, such as brown mesite, rufous-headed ground roller, yellow-bellied sunbird-asity and herps like satanic lead-tailed gecko and painted mantella.
+Ranomafana National Park is another, created to protect the critically endangered golden bamboo lemur.
+Walking through its mid-altitude rainforest may reveal rainforest-dependent endemic species such as brown mesite, rufous-headed ground roller, yellow-bellied sunbird-asity and reptiles including the satanic leaf-tailed gecko and painted mantella.

-Madagascar has long been an established destination for the international birding community, who always include a stop in the bizarre spiny bush of Ifaty for the range-restricted sub-desert mesite, long-tailed ground roller and Lafresnaye's vanga.
-Madagascar's invertebrates include many of the island's iconic small-scale marvels, such as the giraffe-necked weevil, delightful hissing cockroaches and pill millipedes, the Malagasy comet moth and the beautiful, day-flying Urania moth.
-Madagascar's wildlife experiences are not confined to its network of terrestrial protected areas.
-There's rewarding whale watching (in season) around Sainte Marie and the Nosy Be Archipelago, a host of internationally recognised scuba diving sites in the Nosy Be Archipelago and, from September to December, whale sharks can be observed, too.
+Madagascar is also a well-established destination for the international birding community, who always include a stop in the remarkable spiny bush of Ifaty for the range-restricted sub-desert mesite, long-tailed ground roller and Lafresnaye's vanga.
+Madagascar's invertebrates include many of the island's iconic small-scale marvels, such as the giraffe-necked weevil, hissing cockroaches and pill millipedes, the Malagasy comet moth and the beautiful, day-flying Urania moth.

 Why Choose Rainbow for your Madagascar Wildlife Holiday?

-Browse the following ideas and speak with our experts to book your Madagascar wildlife holiday today.
+Browse our sample wildlife itineraries or speak with our experts to begin planning your Madagascar wildlife holiday.

 Derek Schuurman